Durian mooncakes in Singapore

 Image adapted from: Four Seasons Durians

 Whether you have a large appetite or prefer durian mooncakes in smaller doses, you can settle both with orders from Four Seasons Durians.
-Their 100% pure durian snowskin mooncakes has both D24 and Mao Shan Wang puree versions, and come in a box of 4 (from $69) or in 8 mini versions (from $60).
+Their 100% pure durian snowskin mooncakes come in both D24 and Mao Shan Wang puree versions, and come in a box of 4 (from $88) or in 8 mini versions (from $70.20).

-Address: Check out Four Seasons Durians’ full list of locations.
+Address: Check out the full list of Four Seasons Durians.

 Get durian mooncakes from Four Seasons Durians.

-11. Bread Garden – halal durian mooncake in traditional style
+9. Bread Garden – Halal durian mooncake in traditional style

 Image credit: Bread Garden

 Durian mooncakes usually come in snowskin form, but those who still have a penchant for the crumby, baked traditional crust can find comfort in Bread Garden’s Durian Lotus mooncakes.
-Not only is each piece carefully handcrafted fresh with advance orders of a minimum of 5 days, but they’re also affordable at just $10 each.
+Not only is each piece carefully handcrafted, but they’re also affordable at just $13 each.

-Address: Check out Bread Garden’s full list of locations.
+Address: Check out full list of Bread Garden outlets

 Get durian mooncakes from Bread Garden.